Red Sox vs. Twins Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Bailey Ober (4-3) will take the mound for the Twins, his 11th start of the season.
+- The Twins will send Sonny Gray (4-1) to the mound for his 15th start this season.

-- Ober will look to finish five or more innings for the 11th start in a row.
+- Gray has made 12 starts of five or more innings in 14 chances this season, and averages 5.4 frames when he pitches.

-- In 10 appearances this season, he has finished two without allowing an earned run.
+- He has finished three appearances without allowing an earned run in 14 chances this season.

 |Opponent